William T. Avery: Career

 During the Civil War, Avery served as a lieutenant colonel in the Confederate Army.
 He was a clerk of the criminal court of Shelby County from 1870 to 1874.
 He resumed the practice of law in Memphis, Tennessee.

 Death

-Avery accidentally drowned in Ten Mile Bayou in Crittenden County, Arkansas, opposite Memphis, on May 20, 1880 (age 60 years, 193 days).
+At age 60, Avery accidentally drowned in Ten Mile Bayou in Crittenden County, Arkansas, opposite Memphis, on May 20, 1880.
 He is interred at Elmwood Cemetery in Memphis, Tennessee.